-Regenerative medicine physicians at Minnesota Regenerative Medicine are among only a few in the region to offer stem cell treatments to relieve pain and promote functional improvement, and regenerate tissue for degenerative skin, soft tissue, and musculoskeletal conditions.
-Stem cell treatments at Minnesota Regenerative Medicine involve the use of stem cells and stromal vascular fraction (SVF) derived from the patient’s fat tissue, hence the name adipocyte-derived stem cells (ADSCs).
-These stem cells are more specifically referred to as mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, macrophages, lymphocytes, and pericytes.
+Regenerative medicine physicians at Minnesota Regenerative Medicine are among only a few in the region to offer stem cell treatments to relieve pain, promote functional improvement, and regenerate tissue for degenerative skin, soft tissue, and musculoskeletal conditions.
+Stem cell treatments at Minnesota Regenerative Medicine involve the use of stem cells and stromal vascular fraction (SVF) derived from the patient’s bone marrow or fat tissue.
+SVF contains a population of cells including mesenchymal stem cells, stromal cells, progenitor cells, endothelial cells, macrophages, lymphocytes, and pericytes.

-Mesenchymal stem cells have the capacity to differentiate into mesenchymal tissues such as muscle fat, cartilage, bone, and tendon.
+Mesenchymal stem cells have the capacity to differentiate into mesenchymal tissues such as muscle, fat, cartilage, bone, and tendon.
 For these reasons, stem cell treatments at MRM focus exclusively on regeneration of tissues of mesenchymal origin.
 The mitotic division and cellular differentiation capacity of a mesenchymal stem cell renders it an ideal candidate to promote natural healing and tissue regeneration in skin, soft tissue, and musculoskeletal tissue.

 Not all prospective patients are suitable candidates for a stem cell treatment.
 See the list of frequently asked questions (FAQ) to determine what makes someone a suitable candidate.

-Stem cell therapy is currently being used to treat the following degenerative musculoskeletal conditions:
+Stem cell therapy is currently being used to treat the following degenerative musculoskeletal, skin, and soft tissue conditions:

 - Osteoarthritis (also known as degenerative joint disease or DJD)